 Features: Compression fit, moisture-wicking fabric, odor-control treatment, zippered thigh pockets

-I’ve had a pair of these Eddie Bauer hiking leggings for about six months and I wear them fairly often on easier hikes.
+I’ve had a pair of these Eddie Bauer hiking leggings for a few years and I wear them fairly often on easier hikes.

 While they are more durable than regular running leggings, they aren’t as abrasion-resistant as some other tights on this list so I don’t wear them if I expect any rock scrambling or brush.